 - fun activities to liven up meetings

 List of team meeting ideas & topics that are out of the box

 Here is a list of creative meeting ideas to shake up the routine and engage employees.

 The Pomodoro Technique is a time management method that involves working in 25 minute intervals followed by five minute breaks.
 To keep your team on-track and engaged, you can hold group pomodoro sessions.
 You could either bring tasks to work on and co-work together, or split the meeting or discussion into this format.
 During the breaks, teammates can chat, grab a snack, take a stretch, and recharge.

-Here is a pomodoro timer you can use.
+Here is a list of free pomodoro apps you can use.

 Competitions are one of the most fun activities to liven up meetings.
 By gamifying the gathering and pitting participants against each other in friendly rivalries, you can capture attendees’ attention and keep energy high.

 First, split the group into two or three teams.
 Then, break up the meeting with mini-games and trivia questions.
 You can also award points for work accomplishments like delivering a strong presentation or sharing a milestone.
 At the end of the meeting, count the scores and give a prize to the team with the highest tally.

 In the same way teachers take classes outside on warm days, you can move your meetings outside to give your teams a much-needed dose of fresh air and sunshine.
 Simply designate a meeting space outside, or have your team meet inside and walk outdoors together.
 Keep in mind that there may be noise, and you may also want to avoid this format if you have confidential matters to discuss or presentations that require extensive technology.
 For the full effect, bring blankets or lawn chairs to sit on, and pass out snacks for a picnic feel.